The Trade Desk destination helps you send profile data to The Trade Desk.

-To send profile data to The Trade Desk, you must first connect to the destination.
+To send profile data to Trade Desk, you must first connect to the destination.

 As a marketer, I want to be able to use segments built off of Trade Desk IDs or device IDs to create retargeting or audience targeted digital campaigns.

-In the Segment schedule step, you must manually map your segments to their corresponding ID or friendly name in the destination.
+In the Segment schedule step, you must manually map your segments to their corresponding ID or friendly name in the destination platform.

 When mapping segments, we recommend you use the Platform segment name or a shorter form of it, for ease of use.
 However, the segment ID or name in your destination does not need to match the one in your Platform account.
 Any value you insert in the mapping field will be reflected by the destination.

 If you are using multiple device mappings (cookie IDs, IDFA, GAID), make sure to use the same mapping value for all three mappings.
 The Trade Desk will aggregate all of them into a single segment, with a device-level breakdown.

 To verify if data has been exported successfully to The Trade Desk destination, check your Trade Desk account.
 If activation was successful, audiences are populated in your account.